 This interdisciplinary MSc Program will provide you with a thorough education in Biochemistry and Molecular Biology.

-Armed with the foundations you will then be trained hands-on in various laboratory courses and will receive the guidance to become an independent, critical thinker and problem solver who can use the broad scientific background obtained in the first semester to connect the dots and to tackle scientific challenges.
+The first modules will provide you with the basics.
+Next, you will be trained hands-on in various laboratory courses.
+With guidance from us you will become an independent and critical thinker.
+You can then use the broad scientific background obtained in the first semester to connect the dots and to tackle scientific challenges.

 Quotes from previous BMB students

 This scholarship is provided to International students who are starting the final period of their studies.